-Master of Librarianship
+Master of Information Studies

-The conditions governing the award of the degree of Master of Librarianship by research and by formal course work are set out under Conditions for the Award of Higher Degrees later in this handbook.
+The conditions governing the award of the degree of Master of Information Studies by research and by formal course work are set out under Conditions for the Award of Higher Degrees later in this handbook.
 As the University's facilities are limited, admission may be competitive.
-Advanced study in librarianship by formal course work is designed to provide education in broad areas of specialisation beyond the basic professional level.
-In addition to a general course of study for this degree there is a course for those who wish to specialise in Library Management and a course for those who wish to specialise in Information Science.
+Advanced study by formal course work is designed to provide education in broad areas of specialisation beyond the basic professional level.
+In addition to a general course of study for this degree, there is a course for those who wish to specialise in Information Services Management and a course for those who wish to specialise in Information Science.
 There may be occasional field excursions at times to be arranged.

-2980 Master of Librarianship (by Research)
+2980 Master of Information Studies (by Research)